 Disney is very big on protecting their intellectual property, so there’s a very good chance you will either receive a notice from Etsy if you have items with Disney, or you can even be dealing with legal action from Disney, itself.
 Although it may seem like such a good business opportunity to sell Disney-related items, it definitely is not worth the risk of shutting down your shop or losing money on paying fees to Disney!

 Can you sell trademarked stuff on Etsy?

-We touched slightly on trademarks above, but basically a trademark protects the “source or sponsorship” of a service or product.
-So basically, this can be a word, a picture, anything that is associated with the source of a service or product.
+We touched lightly on trademarks above, but basically, a trademark protects the “source or sponsorship” of a service or product.
+Basically, this can be a word, a picture, or anything that is associated with the source of a service or product.

 You may feel tempted to use a popular brand or a celebrity name in your titles or tags.
 Maybe even with the phrase “inspired by” or “___-like”.
 But this definitely doesn’t mean it can protect you from getting an infringement notice!
 This still is using someone else’s property to try to bring attention to your products and that isn’t okay!